10 Jan How smoking can affect your eye health

 There are two main ways that macular degeneration can occur, the first is rarer, where important parts of the macular actually die, but the more common way is when these parts of the macula to weaken allowing abnormal blood vessels to break through these weak points and cause bleeding.
 This type of damage often results in scarring of the macula and causes severe loss of the central area of vision.
 Often people who suffer this type of macular damage have distorted vision to start with, but gradually a dark patch develops in the centre of their vision.

 Smoking causes both of these types of macular degeneration and unfortunately, the resulting blindness is irreversible.

-Of course, the best thing that you can do if you feel you are risk of any of the above, is to quit smoking, but if you have concerns over your eye health, book an appointment today to see how we can help.
+Of course, the best thing that you can do if you feel you are at risk of any of the above is to quit smoking, but if you have concerns over your eye health, book an appointment today to see how we can help.

 - U.S. Department of Health and Human Services.
 The Health Consequences of Smoking: what it means to you.
 U.S. Department of Health and Human Services, Centres for Disease Control and Prevention, National Centre for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2004. http://www.cdc.gov/tobacco/data_statistics/sgr/sgr_2004/index.htm

 - Smith W, Assink J, Klein R, Mitchell P, Klaver CC, Klein BE, Hofman A, Jensen S, Wang JJ, de Jong PT.
 Risk factors for age-related macular degeneration: pooled findings from three continents.
 Ophthalmology.
 2001 Apr; 108(4):697-704. [abstract] http://www.ncbi.nlm.nih.gov/pubmed/11297486?dopt=Abstract(printed 6/6/06)